kxpler442b/poppy/README.md

-# poppy
+# Poppy
-Minimal container manager for Geminicloud
+Poppy is a minimal container manager for Geminicloud.